pnp/graph-connectors-samples/samples/nodejs-typescript-policies-dc/README.md

 - Navigate to [Microsoft365.com/chat](https://www.microsoft365.com/chat)
 - Select the declarative copilot named `Policy copilot`
 - Use one of the suggested prompts
-- A response from your declarative copilot will showcase the data ingested by the Graph connector.
+- A response from your declarative copilot will showcase the data ingested by the Copilot connector.

 ![Empty connector copilot](./assets/connector-copilot.png)